-Fifty years ago this month, in December 1970, the first Toyota Celica went on sale in Japan.
+Fifty years ago this day, on December 1 1970, the first Toyota Celica went on sale in Japan.
 It proved to be a groundbreaking car, the first of Japan’s production “specialty cars”, fashionable personal coupes based on a sedan chassis.
 It oozed style, striking the market at just the right moment and immediately became a darling of racers both street and professional.
 Most importantly, it played a vital role in building the rich automotive lifestyle of Japan.

 Before the Celica, most sports cars in Japan were bespoke designs, built on dedicated platforms like the Toyota 2000GT, Mazda Cosmo Sport, or Honda S800.
 Often more hand-built than factory produced, they necessitated expensive sticker prices that the average citizen, graduating from a motorbike or kei car, could seldom afford.

 As motorization progressed, people yearned for cars befitting of their age, income, and tastes.
 Toyota had created the Corolla to slot between the Publica and Corona, but it soon became clear that another model, the Carina, could split the difference between the Corolla and Corona as well.
 It would be more powerful than the economy-minded Corolla, but not quite as luxurious as the Corona.
 In other words, it was an ideal niche for a sporty family sedan.

 Astutely, Toyota also saw an opportunity for a chic, performance-oriented coupe that would attract younger drivers with an affordable price tag.
 They could base it on the Carina’s rear-wheel-drive chassis and share many mechanical components.
 That meant it could be built on the same assembly line to cut down expenses.